SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-2/README.md

 > Vagrant is free and open-source software for creating and configuring virtual development environments.
 It can be considered a wrapper around VirtualBox.

-Vagrant will help us for creating a clean virtual development environment whatever system you are using.
+Vagrant will help us create a clean virtual development environment on whatever system you are using.
 The first step is to download and install Vagrant for your system at http://www.vagrantup.com/.

 ### Install Virtualbox